 The question arises what we actually do in our office.

-People often think of a chiropractic office as a place where you get “cracked,” or “manipulated,” or a place where you go to get rid of pain.
+People often think of the office of a NUCCA chiropractor in Rockford as a place where you get “cracked,” or “manipulated,” or a place where you go to get rid of pain.

 Getting rid of pain is a very good thing, but with chiropractic procedures, pain is often the last thing to go on the road to getting health restored.
 Along the way, there are steps to be followed.

 The 1st Step is to find out why health is breaking down.

 But let’s take a moment to look at the modern history of these procedures.

 In 1895, Dr. Palmer discovered that bones out of place prevented nerves from doing their job keeping you healthy.
 As soon as he began teaching his work, controversy developed.

 That’s a testament to the creativity and ingenuity of our grandfathers and great-grandfathers.

 An early student, Alva Gregory, believed that restoring normal motion in the segments was key.
 He also believed that thrusting into a spinal segment had therapeutic value regardless of whether a subluxation had been identified.
 We still see this today in the physical therapy research world as they try to figure out the best place to mobilize when there is spinal pain.

 We don’t thrust into spinal segments, so check that off.